healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 *   Cleaning (20%) - **7.0**/undefined

-Upon further inspection, the Elite Gourmet Electric Glass Kettle has some problems because of one design feature.
-The kettle’s placement of its two buttons made it unnecessarily awkward to use.
+Further inspection revealed that the Elite Gourmet Electric Glass Kettle has some issues due to one design flaw.
+The positioning of its two buttons makes it unnecessarily awkward to use.

 ### 6.0 - User Control